mamoc-repos/MAMoC-iOS/README.md

-# MobileEdgeCloud
+# MAMoC (Multisite Adaptive Mobile Cloud)
 A Swift framework for running compute-intensive tasks on nearby devices, cloudlets, and remote clouds.
-This framework enables discovering other devices over standard LAN and ad-hoc peer-to-peer WiFi or Bluetooth networks.
-It also allows devices to connect to nearby fixed (cloudlets) or remote cloud servers and communicate over a web socket.
+This framework uses MultiPeer Connectivity(MPC) to discover other devices over standard LAN and ad-hoc peer-to-peer WiFi or Bluetooth networks to offload computation.
+It also allows devices to connect to nearby fixed servers (cloudlets) or remote cloud servers and communicate over a socket.

-## What is it for?

 ### Text Search Example
 ```Swift